 This story had a happy ending though.
 The two feet of pea gravel down at the bottom of the 33 foot hole actually made a decent well screen and the well produced about three gallons a minute.
 Not as much as if I had installed the well screen properly but it worked and I watered my yard for a couple of years with it.
 I even put in a sprinkler system that ran off the well.
 But, I didn't understand all that at the time...

-I thought my problem with the poor production was I wasn't deep enough.
-I bought a mud pump from www.drillingfab.com (an excellent company by the way) and built a re-circulating water system.
-I'll put it up on the site as soon as I can but for now, suffice it to say it worked extremely well.
-On the next well I got down to 60 feet on the next well and the pipe got stuck.
+I thought my problem with the poor production was I wasn’t deep enough.
+I bought a mud pump and built a re-circulating water system.
+It worked extremely well.
+On the next well I got down to 60 feet and the pipe got stuck.
 I figured that was plenty deep enough.
-The water table at that location was at about 15 feet so I figured at 60 feet I couldn't go wrong.
+The water table at that location was at about 15 feet so I figured at 60 feet I couldn’t go wrong.
 I hooked a pump up to it and it worked great, for about 20 seconds.
-If I let the well rest about five minutes it would pump great again, for about 20 seconds.
+If I let the well rest about five minutes it would pump great again – for about 20 seconds.
 I failed to appreciate the importance of the well screen.
-What was happening was I pumped out all the water in the pipe and then I had to wait on water to flow back in through the two inch hole in the bottom.
+What was happening was I was pumping out all the water in the pipe and then I had to wait on water to flow back in through the little two inch hole in the bottom.
 If I had put a well screen down there, I could have pumped water for days.

 Thanks for reading all this.
 Maybe you already understood these things.
 Maybe you are smart enough to figure them out as you go.
 On the other hand, if you uneducated about wells like I was, then you just saved quite a bit of trial and error and grief.